NASA-IMPACT/veda-data-pipelines/README.md

-# covid-data-pipeline
+# cloud-optimized-data-pipelines

-This repo houses docker images and deployment code for producing cloud-optimized data products for COVID impact analyses and interfaces, such as https://github.com/NASA-IMPACT/covid-dashboard.
+This repo houses docker images and deployment code for producing cloud-optimized data products for analyses and interfaces, such as https://github.com/NASA-IMPACT/covid-dashboard.

 ## Requirements